/> Healing Your Spirit, Healing You @Spiritual Prozac!: What is the power of our testimony? UA-45840438-1

 The coming on of autumn sunsets, where the whole of the western sky is flooded with a glow of light

-It is a wonderful surprise, even to one who is accustomed to think of a future state when on earth—
+It is a wonderful surprise, even to one who was accustomed to think of a future state when on earth—

-To one whose mind has been carefully trained in all the schools of thought concerning immortality—
+To one whose mind had been carefully trained in all the schools of thought concerning immortality—

-To one whose religion and intellectual conviction both hinge with absolute certainty on the spiritual state.
+To one whose religion and intellectual conviction both hinged with absolute certainty on the spiritual state.

 To find oneself floating out from the fastnesses of time into the immeasurable space of eternity is such a matchless experience that only those who pass through the portal of death can understand.